 User Datagram Protocol (UDP)

-The User Datagram Protocol (UDP) is another IPTV protocol known for its minimal delays if any, and bandwidth efficiency.
+The User Datagram Protocol (UDP) is known for its minimal delays and bandwidth efficiency.
 It is suitable for streaming live content in real time, such as sports and news.
 The downside of UDP is its vulnerability to data loss and lack of an error-correcting mechanism.

 Internet Group Management Protocol (IGMP)